learn-co-curriculum/sql-database-basics/README.md

 );
 ```

 Notice that the `ALTER` statement isn't here, but instead SQLite has updated our original CREATE statement.
-The schema reflects the current structure of the database, reflected as the commands necessary to create that structure.
+The schema reflects the current structure of the database, which is reflected as the CREATE command necessary to create that structure.

 * Unfortunately, altering a column name and/or deleting a column can be tricky in SQLite3.
 There are workarounds, however.
 We're not going to get into that right now, but you can explore the documentation on this topic [here](https://www.sqlite.org/lang_altertable.html).

-Actually, there are a handful of things other SQL systems like Postgres, or MySQL can do that are not supported by SQLite.
-The decision to forego support for certain SQL features is not arbitrary, and a list of those features is here.
-Depending on how you look at it, this is a strength or a weakness for SQLite, but you shouldn't look at it in terms of some all-informing absolute truth.
-Every database system has its own strengths and weaknesses, and as you learn more about them you should evaluate them thoughtfully when deciding which to use for what purpose.
-For us, SQLite provides a low barrier to entry, and is simple to get up and running.

 Fortunately, SQLite still supports most of what we'll need to use it for one way or another.
 For now, if you need to change a column name, it's best to simply delete the table and re-create it.